-The full policy on management of inoculation injury is available in the infection control manual and on the Intranet.
+The full policy on management of inoculation injury is available in the Trust Policy "Managing Exposures to Blood Borne Viruses" available on the Trust Intranet.

 A clotted blood sample should be collected in a gold top tube.

 Ensure that clinical details clearly state that this is a Needlestick sample and whether the sample is from the donor (source) or the recipient (victim).
 On eCare/ICE the tests can be found by searching for Needlestick.